evolbioinfo/gotree/docs/commands/matrix.md

 * --metric boot : distances correspond to the sum of supports of the internal branches separating the tips.
 If there is no support for a given branch (e.g. for a tip), 1.0 is the default.
 If branch supports range from 0 to 100, you may consider to use gotree support scale -f 0.01 first.
 * --metric none : distances correspond to the sum of the branches separating the tips, but each individual branch is counted as having a length of 1 (topological distance)

+If `--avg` is given, then the output distance matrix corresponds to the average of all distance matrices of the input trees.

 #### Usage

 ```